 Now imagine you have an entire network of organizations to back you up.
 You have an entire network of partners that support the mission, is devoted to the goals and stated outcomes of the system, and trusts that the objectives laid out can be successfully achieved.
 That level of support not only enables the network to become a courageous leader within the community, but also gives each organization the encouragement of their network partners when they need to lean on them.
 This inspires change, learning, and growth within your organization, your network, and ultimately your community as a whole.

-Sara Sprong is Visible Network Lab’s Chief Product Owner.
-Sara is responsible for ensuring VNL’s suite of products run smoothly and meet the needs of users.
+Sara helps position VNL and our technology strategically to advance our mission.
 She was a champion of the roll out and adoption of the PARTNER tool, successfully achieving a customer base in all 50 states and 13 countries.
 She provides amazing customer service and support while keeping tabs on all the moving parts of the product life cycle.
 She has deep understanding of the communities who use the products and works tirelessly to coordinate ongoing requests from partners and customers.
 Sara is an organizational wizard with an expertise in building technology for social impact.
 Sara is a snowboarder, outdoor enthusiast, and mother to a young growing family.
-Learn more about Sara and all our team members here.